Environment provisioning

 • Other Parameters of tunnels

-If you need IPsec, provide your internal subnet CIDR, so our Spryker VPC doesn’t overlap with it.
+If you need Site to Site VPN, provide your internal subnet CIDR, so our Spryker VPC doesn’t overlap with it.
 It is crucial to evaluate this option during provisioning, as Spryker can’t change it later once the environment is provisioned.
 If overlapping is identified, the environment will need to be recreated.

 Optional: Default network settings

 Each Spryker Cloud Commerce environment uses a dedicated Virtual Private Cloud (VPC).
-The default CIDRs are the following:
+The default Classless Inter-Domain Routings (CIDRs) are as follows:

 • For the first non-production environment: 10.105.0.0/16.